Get ready for a transparent healthcare industry.

 IBM Watson Health is additionally collaborating with the Food and Drug Administration.
 The objective is to utilize Blockchain to trade health-related information in a safe and productive way.
 Inevitably, IBM and the FDA intend to expand that into trading information between devices linked to the Internet of Things, cell phones, and wearables.
 Before, directly jumping to benefits of Blockchain in the healthcare industry.
 Let’s understand the working of Blockchain.

-There are multiple things in Blockchain technology that can be implemented in the healthcare industry.
-However, according to me, one of biggest factors that make the utilization of Blockchain radical is the lack of a central administrator.
+There are multiple trends in the Blockchain technology that can be implemented in the healthcare industry.
+However, according to me, one of the biggest factors that make the utilization of Blockchain radical is the lack of a central administrator.
 Do you know why?

 The database, even now, is a tangible thing.
 It consists of bits and bytes.
 In case the contents of the database are saved in the physical memory of a specific device, anyone who has access could easily corrupt or tampered with the data.
 In Blockchain, there is no requirement for a central administrator.
 It is eliminated or replaced by cryptography.

-Now, when you have the complete understanding of Blockchain and its core competencies, you might be curious in knowing its use in the healthcare industry.
-There are numerous uses of the technology, but these are the key benefits of Blockchain in healthcare:
+Now, when you have a complete understanding of Blockchain and its core competencies, you might be curious in knowing its use in the healthcare industry.
+There are numerous uses of technology, but these are the key benefits of Blockchain in healthcare:

 Longitudinal patient records such as compiling episodes, lab results, disease registries, treatments, etc. can be accomplished via Blockchain.
 Therefore, whenever required, any record can be checked effortlessly without devoting much time to it.